the-mac/AndroidJniHelpers/README.md

                        ${log-lib} )
 ```

-Finally, build the project with new native dependecies included
+Finally, build the project with the new native dependecies included; after the build completes, you're ready to hide/encrypt strings and make native nework requests.

 ## Using String Decryption ##